cycle/docs/query-builder/relations.md

 WHERE "user_posts"."user_id" IN (1, 2) AND ("user_posts_comments"."id" IS NULL)
 ```

-You can also specify join method in primary select query.
-Let's try to find all users with posts without comments and load only
-posts with comments for this users.
-We would have to use `options` of our relation to specify the method:
+You can also specify the join method in primary select query.
+Let's try to find all users with posts without comments and load only posts with comments for these users.
+We would have to use `options` of our relation to specifying the filter:

 ```php